jacekturek/fuzyecon/system_design.md

 System design for short insight into a project's requirements:

-* reqirements: interesting examples from R and economy
+* reqirements:  examples from R and economy
-* major components: R compiler, some data and science in economy
+* major components: R compiler, some data
-* tests could be statistics but they are ommited
+* tests could be statistics but they are not here
-* deploy: are the results
+* deploy: the results